How To Prepare Your Files For Print:

 It’s always best to send a print ready pdf for printing.

-If we need to make corrections, then also send and a live file (original format) include fonts used and linked images.
+If we need to make corrections, then also send and a live file (original format) include fonts used and all the linked images.

 High Quality (300 dpi/High Resolution/Press Quality) is best for submitting files for print.

 • Always try to send a high quality PDF as well as the original files, fonts and linked images.